 Friday, 14th October, 1887

 Today I have missed Father greatly.
-What a curious admission: I had always thought that the first day of college would fill me with nothing but excitement, and that any homesickness from which I might have suffered would linger in the shadows until the solitude of night.
+What a curious admission: I had always thought that the first days of college would fill me with nothing but excitement, and that any homesickness from which I might suffer would linger in the shadows until the solitude of night.
 It is undeniable that the house is dispiritingly plain and indistinguishable from the other buildings in the vicinity—red brick and sandstone quoins are seemingly prescribed by good taste in North Oxford—but it is also too small for one to feel truly alone.
 Perhaps I miss Father because I know he would have enjoyed tonight’s reception: he would have made the perfect chaperon.

 At the start of the evening we girls crowded together in one corner of the room, finding safety in numbers.
 Yet, whilst we giggled like schoolgirls—a less than charitable observer would be correct in claiming that we are little more than such—Lady Diana Fitzpatrick entered the room, escorted by a certain reverend professor of divinity, whom I understand to be a friend of the family.
 Unwilling to have our juvenile natures exposed by this contrast, the rest of us began to circulate in a more appropriate fashion, much to the evident approval of Miss Callow and the other ladies for whom the running of the college has become such a calling.

 Lady Diana is undoubtedly beautiful.
-Her hair is blond, but not of that garish hue which might suggest its achievement through the application of some form of oxide or acid; rather, it is the colour of pale honey, and the perfect match for her blue eyes.
+Her hair is blonde, but not of that garish hue which might suggest its achievement through the application of some form of oxide or acid; rather, it is the colour of pale honey, and the perfect match for her blue eyes.
 She appears young, but possesses that quality which I have seen in others of an aristocratic pedigree, that her youth does not disguise a mature beauty, but complements it perfectly.
 In truth, I find myself somehow lessened in her presence, as though the standards of those around me are adjusted to accommodate her comeliness and deportment, depreciating the value of any charms which I myself might presume to possess.
 I should have imagined that this would engender feelings of resentment or jealousy, yet I find myself approving of her, as though it is only appropriate that she exist just as she does.
 Although our social circles have little in common—conceivably only our attendance at college—I have hopes that I shall enjoy her company over the coming months.

 Tonight’s reception was described by Miss Callow as a chance to show her new girls to Oxford, to which she added—with a touch of venom I thought—“Or at least to those who are progressive enough to accept our presence.”
 She was accompanied by her assistant, Mrs. Taylor, who, in the circumstances of such a small and new college, seems to be a general factotum in matters administrative.
 I find Mrs. Taylor to be a somewhat fussy woman: is that the price one pays in order to be valued in an academic environment, when one is not oneself defined by academic achievement or position?
 Certainly, she has shown nothing but a good-natured desire to be truly helpful to the girls since the day of our arrival, and one cannot find fault with that.

 I, like so many of the girls, spent the start of the evening in our corner.
 This was as much the fault of those who failed to introduce themselves, and those who ought to have effected introductions, as it was the fault of our playing the ingénue role.
 Lady Diana’s arrival created an atmosphere of more relaxed, though always formal, geniality, and introductions began in earnest.
 The men fell into two categories: those who were fellows of some college or other and thus untrammelled by duties of affection—though more through righteousness than statute, it seems—and those who were in the company of their wives.
 In the whole evening I met only one man who broke that rule, or so I thought.
 He was introduced to me by Miss Callow herself and, had I been less occupied with portraying the epitome of etiquette, and less distracted by the laughter of Lady Diana sounding from the far side of the room, I should have supposed immediately that this Matthew Taylor was the husband of our own Mrs. Taylor.
-I was, however, both occupied and distracted, and found myself, at least for an exciting and enticing first few minutes, talking to what I presumed to be the only single man at the affair.
+I was, however, both occupied and distracted, and found myself, at least for an exciting and enticing first few minutes, talking to what I presumed to be the only “single” man at the affair.

 There can be few people who have not experienced that intense burning sensation which accompanies a redness of the cheeks sufficient to guide the ancient ships at Alexandria.
 Now, as I grew suddenly voiceless before Mr. and Mrs. Taylor, I felt just such a fire.
 Mrs. Taylor, doubtless curious at the silence which befell our small group, bore a quizzical expression and I began to think, desperately, what one ought to say in such a conversational lull.
 I was saved by Mr. Taylor—thank heavens!—who turned to his wife and explained that we had been talking about my literary interests.
-My relief was short-lived: I became certain that Mr. Taylor intended to share with Mrs. Taylor all the details of our prior discussion, a certainty exacerbated by the realization of the impropriety of those subjects on which I had been so happy to expound mere moments ago.
+My relief was short-lived: I became certain that Mr. Taylor intended to share with Mrs. Taylor all the details of those interests, a certainty exacerbated by the impropriety of those subjects on which I had expounded mere moments ago.
 Mrs. Taylor would hear of Warber, and of his book, and the thought of that was so unbearable that I even considered the pretence of a swoon to create a distraction.
-Ah! but I should have placed more faith in her husband, for he created a précis which gave me an air of erudition with no sense of impropriety whatsoever: I was the daughter of a publisher and, as such, in possession of a natural curiosity for the history of our country’s literature.
+Ah! but I should have placed more faith in her husband, for he delivered a précis which gave me an air of erudition with no sense of impropriety whatsoever: I was the daughter of a publisher and, as such, in possession of a natural curiosity for the history of our country’s literature.
 Mrs. Taylor had, then, nothing but a kind smile for me, and yet she did not follow with any kind words but asked my forgiveness as she needed to take her husband away from my company.
 Mr. Taylor thanked me for a most pleasant discussion, and turned to his wife without another word.
 I watched as she took his arm and walked with him—or led him, I believe—over to Miss Callow where clearly, since they left a few minutes later, they must have made their farewells.

 “You will see them again through the window to your left,” said a voice beside me, and I gave a little start.
 Lady Diana spoke with a cadence shaped from the same honey as her hair.
 I looked at her, feigning a lack of understanding of her comment.
 She cocked her head to one side, as if she were daring me to deny my interest in the Taylors, but placed her hand on my shoulder before I could utter a word in my own defence.
 She introduced herself, and I thought that she had forgotten my being at the college’s small introductory soirée only yesterday.
 I was about to say something to that effect when we were joined by her chaperon, the reverend professor, who expressed slight distress that his evening’s charge was causing him to follow her around the room.

-“We must find time to talk soon,” she said to me, with a wonderful smile and a tilt of the head, and then she moved off.
-I watched as she made her way over to a gentleman who stood by the very window she had indicated to me.
-The reverend professor, as ever, found himself governed by her decisions as to the path of her circulation around the room, but she waited a respectable distance from this new gentleman, and it became evident that she knew the reverend would never allow himself to fail in his duties.
-So it was that he hurried past her and effected the necessary introduction, helpless to do otherwise.
-The don—I assumed him to be such from his solitude and distracted nature, and the scuffs on his shoes—and it seemed odd that she should have headed so purposefully towards him.
+There was nothing singular about the don to whom Lady Diana was talking—I assumed him to be a don from his solitude and distracted nature, and the scuffs on his shoes—and it seemed odd that she should have proceeded so purposefully towards him.
 Then, from the smallest of glances back to me, I divined her purpose.
 There, in the small garden, framed and bisected by the woodwork of the window, appeared the Taylors.
-Husband and wife were no longer arm-in-arm, and appeared to be having a quite heated discussion on a subject which caused them, before they had even left the grounds, to cease their progression and face each other.
+Husband and wife were no longer arm-in-arm, and appeared to be engaged in an argument which caused them, before they had even left the grounds, to cease their progression and face each other.
 Whatever the subject, first Mrs. Taylor and then Mr. Taylor, following her gaze, looked back at the college house.
-I was sure that they must have been able to see me, but could not avert my gaze for fear that my spying on them—for it was spying—would become an even more indisputable reality.
-Yet they did not linger on the building for more than a few seconds before Mrs. Taylor turned swiftly back to the path and headed out towards the street.
-Mr. Taylor faltered then thrust his hands into the pockets of his trousers, in a gesture which suggested equal parts resignation and resolve, and followed his wife.
+I was sure that they must have been able to see me, but could not avert my eyes for fear that my spying on them—for it was spying—would become an even more indisputable reality.
+Yet they did not linger on the building for more than a few seconds before Mrs. Taylor turned swiftly back to the path and made for the street.
+Mr. Taylor faltered, then thrust his hands into the pockets of his trousers, in a gesture which suggested equal parts resignation and resolve, and pursued his wife.